History of Khasi Tribes

-and its northern slope up to Brahmaputra valley and the southern slope rolling to the Surma valley.
-The Khasi is a broad term which includes the Jaintia, the Pnar in the east and the Lyngam in the west, the Bhoi and the Khynriam.
-The Khasi call themselves Rilum.
 The term Khasi is applied to the Mon Khamer-Nicobar group of the Austro-Asiatic language speaking people who migrated from South-East Asia into the hills of North-East India.
-According to some historians Khasi is a generic term used for various tribes and sub tribes who inhabit the Khasi and Jaintia hills.
+According to some historians, Khasi is a generic term used for various tribes and sub-tribes who inhabit the Khasi hills and Jaintia hills.
 The Khasis have old and rich oral tradition which reveals a hidden truth of their past.
 English is their second language.
-Generally, they are descendants of Mon-Khmer speakers who migrated from Yunnan to Meghalaya, and thus they are of East Asian origin.

 The economic life of the Khasi is characterized by division of labour based on gender.
 It is a market oriented one in which women has an important role to play.
 They are the producers and sellers.
 Rearing of live stock is still in practice.
 Child labour also exists in the community.
-The Khasis also engage in other subsistence activities such as fishing, bird snaring, hunting, and the raising of goats, cattle, pigs, dogs, hens, chickens and ducks, and bees.
-Cottage industries and industrial arts include cane and bamboo work, blacksmithing, tailoring, handloom weaving and spinning, cocoon rearing, lac production, stonecutting, brick making, jewelry making, pottery making, iron smelting, and beekeeping.
+The Khasis also engage in other subsistence activities such as fishing, bird snaring, hunting and the raising of goats, cattle, pigs, dogs, hens, chickens and ducks, and bees.
+Cottage industries and industrial arts include cane and bamboo work, blacksmithing, tailoring, handloom weaving and spinning, cocoon rearing, lac production, stonecutting, brick making, jewellery making, pottery, iron smelting and beekeeping.

-Khasi are trying to preserve their tribal identity.
-A solidarity movement has gained popularity among the Khasis, irrespective of their religious affiliation, which re-establishes their tribal identity.
-Educationally Khasis have become very cautious.
+Khasis are trying to preserve their tribal identity.
 With their unique cultural heritage, the Khasi tribe remains an integral part of Indian demography even today.